Code-Institute-Submissions/Memory-Madness/README.md

 8. **Problem-**
 If last card turning as countdown hits 0 then no lose or win happens, also start button do not function.
 **Fix-**
-``To compensate for the card rotating at 1s left add an 'if' clause of `cardMatchArray.length === 16 && remtime === 0`.``
+To compensate for the card rotating at 1s left add an ``if`` clause of ``cardMatchArray.length === 16 && remtime === 0``.

 9. **Problem-**
 If game is won and new game started countdown is not cleared and countdown displays new time and old time decreasing invalue alternatively
 **Fix-**
-Believe this is to do with the setInterval but will correct in new version after submission.
+Believe this is to do with the setInterval but will correct in new version after submission due to time constraints.

 ## Technologies used:
 * HTML